Pork Tenderloin with Potatoes, Pears, and Ginger-Beer Sauce

 - Place oven rack in center and preheat to 375°F.

-- Add oil to ovenproof roasting pan.
-Heat on stove over medium-high heat.
+- Use a heavy bottomed ovenproof roasting pan or large cast iron skillet.
+Add oil and place on stove over medium-high heat.
 Season pork with 1 teaspoon of salt and some pepper, and place in pan.
 Brown on all sides, about 6 minutes.
 Remove to a plate.

 - Add potatoes, 1 teaspoon salt, and some pepper to empty roasting pan.
 Stir to coat.
 Add in pears and roast in oven for 15 minutes.